OSGP/Documentation/Userguide/Installation/Installationguide.md

 - Deploying all open smart grid platform components to an Apache Tomcat7 Server
 - Starting Apache ActiveMQ
 - Starting Apache Tomcat7 Server
-- Starting pgAdmin III and connect to PostgreSQL
-- Creating the 'test-org' organization
+- Creating the 'test-org' organization in the Database
 - Setting up SoapUI
 - First SOAP Requests to add a device to the open smart grid platform
 - Opening Device Simulator to add a device
 - Registering a device
 - Using 'SetLight' SOAP Request to switch the light on
-- Create your own organisation